skrey/yellow-extensions/plugins/disqus/README.md

 How to show comments?
 ---------------------
 The comments are shown with [Disqus](http://disqus.com), which is a comment service for websites.
-To use the plugin open file `system/config/config.ini` and add `disqusShortname`.
+To use the plugin open file `system/config/config.ini` and add `DisqusShortname: website`.
 You can find the name of your website in the Disqus dashboard.